areese801/markdown_todoist/README.md

-# Did you save time or money by using this tool?

-If so, you can [Buy Me a Coffee](https://www.buymeacoffee.com/areese801).  😎

 # Use Case
 If you want to be able to create To-Do items in markdown syntax in your note files (e.g. Notes created with [Obsidian](https://obsidian.md/)), but have those materialize in [Todoist](https://todoist.com/) then this package is for you.